orsonteodoro/gcf2/profiles/gaming/README.md

       For 180 FPS systems, 10 FPS drop.
 It is acceptable for casual gaming but not for hardcore mode and competitive gaming.
 The KCFI may contribute to the possibility of premature permadeath.

+### Performance consistency and the mutual exclusitivity of security and performance

+ We want a safety buffer or winning guarantees.
+The hardening just reduces it.
+ Hypothetically speaking, a 30 FPS game has heavy content or high poly count scene that reduces to 25 FPS (or motion picture movie FPS).
+KFENCE has a worst case performance at 8%.
+SSP has possibly 20%.
+Stack clash at 10%.
+The approximation is closer to additive when stacked.
+If KFENCE or even SSP proc'ed, it would dip to less than movie FPS, it can affect outcome with 3 FPS reduction or annoy/distract others who notice that something is off or not right.
+If KFENCE were disabled, then there would be no unintended consequences from any KFENCE proc's.
+It would be in a safe condition.
+25 FPS is 83% or grade B performance.
+22 FPS is 73% or grade C performance.
+The safe zone for competitive A grade consistency is B grade performance.
+The safe zone for casual B grade consistency is grade C grade performance.
+The safe zone allows for resilient results for the player to bounce back from B grade back to A grade performance.
+If the casual performance were downgraded to D performance, the corresponding safe zone would be F.  In both instances D and F performance, it is not a passing grade for casual gameplay performance.
+To increase the safety buffer, one may also consider using the vanilla USE flag in the gcc ebuild for use in the gaming partition.

 ### FPS tolerance for competitive play